CS2613-WI24-FR01B/exploration-activity-1-SaraAnna6/README.md

     1. first you must download the module pip install Howdoi
     2. run script python pythonfilename.py
+    3. howdoi module is compatible with Python 3.10
 ##  What purpose does your program serve?
    This program serves to show the functionality of the Howdoi module while also being a basic python tutorial.
 ##  What would be some sample input/output?